ywx/NppAStyle/readme.txt

     One Half - indent at least one-half an additional indent.
     The default value is 2, two additional indents.

+    max-instatement-indent
+    Indent a maximal # spaces in a continuous statement, relative to the previous line.
+    The valid values are 40 thru 120.
+    The default value is 40.

 Padding Options:
 ----------------
     break blocks